stemgene/company_info_collector/README.md

 MONGODB_USERNAME=your_mongodb_username
 MONGODB_PASSWORD=your_mongodb_password
 ```
-4. Run the app：
+5. Run the app：
 ```sh
 python app.py
 ```

+6. Create a bash code.
+(Optional)

-> Once the environment has been setup, there's no need to configure it again.
+Once the environment has been setup, there's no need to configure it again.
 For daily usage, simply activate the environment and run the `app.py` file.

-> To make it easier, you can also create a bash script and execute everything within a single command.
+To make it easier, you can also create a bash script and execute everything within a single command.

-5. Create a bash code.
-(Optional)
 Firstly, please create a new file named "run_collector.sh", and then input the following code.
 ```sh
 #!/bin/bash